damian-pastorini/reldens-skills/README.md

 - The possibility to create different skills types:

-    - Attack: This type will have an specific set of properties and methods to calculate the damage caused to a target.
+Attack: This type will have an specific set of properties and methods to calculate the damage caused to a target.
 The skill will require the affected property to which the damage calculation will be applied.
 About the damage calculation (ok...
-I'll try to keep it as simple as possible) - the idea will be to have 6 main damage properties where you can find: attack and defense, aim and dodge, critical chance and multiplier.
+I'll try to keep it as simple as possible) - the idea will be to have 5 main damage properties where you can find: attack / defense, aim / dodge and critical chance.
-None of these will be required and the calculation will be using the opposite ones where the damage received will be less if the attack is lower than the defense, the attack could be avoided if dodge is higher than aim, and at the same time, I would include an option to specify if the aim/dodge will affect the damage or the critical chances as well.
+None of these will be required and the calculation will be using the opposite ones where the damage received will be less if the attack is lower than the defense, the attack could be avoided if dodge is higher than aim.
+At the same time, there are options to specify if the aim/dodge will affect the damage or the critical chances, also if dodgeFullEnabled is enabled then the attack could be fully avoided but for that matter you would also need to specify the dodgeOverAimSuccess which is the dodge multiplier for the calc: targetDodge > (ownerAim * this.dodgeOverAimSuccess).
-So this way we could specify all the skill owner and target properties related to each of the main properties to later be used in a proportional calculation using the skill hit damage.
+This allows you to specify all the skill owner and target properties related to each of the main properties to later be used in a proportional calculation using the skill hit damage.
+If you don't want to use the implemented damage calculation using these properties you can set the applyDirectDamage property = true and the hitDamage will be fixed.
 ```
 let mySkill = new Attack({
     key: 'fireball',